jeremycline/jcline.org/_posts/2021-03-17-hdr-in-linux-p1.md

 To do this, we'll examine each portion of the stack, starting with the kernel and working our way up.

+Let's review the high-level requirements:

+- We need to be able to determine what output formats the display or displays we're targeting are capable of.
+This includes the color primaries of the display, the luminance capabilities, what transfer functions the display can decode, and how many bits per component are permitted.
+This allows us to determine what output encoding to use.

+- We need to be able to express the transfer function, bit depth, color space, and, if the PQ transfer function is in use, the HDR metadata for our content all the way from applications to the hardware transmitting to the display.
+This tells us how content was encoded.

+- Somewhere we need to make the application's content encoding match the output encoding, even when there are multiple applications on the screen, even when they overlap, even when they are partially transparent and need to be blended together.

+If you have ever worked with text content, you're probably familiar with text encoding.
+Adding HDR support is very similar to adding support for Unicode when previously everything assumed content was encoded with ASCII.

 ### The Kernel

+As the layer closest to the hardware, the kernel throws us from our high-level overview deep into the nitty-gritty details of hardware support of high-dynamic range content.
+Fortunately, a good deal of work has already been done in the kernel.

+#### Display Capabilities

+##### EDID

+Discuss EDID and relevant extensions

+##### DisplayID

+Discuss DisplayID and its relation to EDID

+#### Providing Content Encoding and Metadata

+Userspace APIs for content encoding, metadata, so on.

+#### Accelerated Operations

+Discuss special-purpose hardware components to make the process more efficient.

+##### Color Space Conversions

+##### Blending with Planes

+##### Encoding

 ### Wayland

+Cover Wayland protocol extensions to include content encoding and metadata

 ### Mesa

+Discuss the EGL/WSI layer that communicates from the graphics client to the server (wayland) details about buffers (encoding, metadata)

 ### Client Frameworks

+Tools on top of Mesa to create the content.

 ### Media Libraries

+ffmpeg/gstreamer/etc that deals with encoded media.